The Voice van Vlaanderen season 8: Coaches and hosts

 Natalia Druyts, the winning coach of last season, and Koen Wauters returned for their seventh and eighth season, respectively.
 Jan Paternoster and Mathieu Terryn, who both founded a band of their own where they serve as a vocalist, joined the show as coaches for the first time, replacing Tourist LeMC and Niels Destadsbader.
 Meanwhile, Laura Tesoro returned for her second season as a coach of the Comeback Stage.

 An Lemmens returned for her eighth consecutive season as the host, while Aaron Blommaert replaced Sean Dhondt as the backstage coach of the show.
-However, Gloria Monserez was the host for a couple of episodes while An Lemmens took a temporary break from the show to take care of her children.
-Lemmens returned when the Live Shows started airing.
+Gloria Monserez presented the show during the knockouts and battles as Lemmens was on maternity leave.
+When the live shows commenced, she returned to her presenting duties.